matloff/omsi/README.md

     strict instructions not to move, iconify or resize the OMSI window during the exam.
 This is easily monitored by proctors.

-  * As usual, there is the problem of a student looking at his/her neighbor's work, in this case a laptop screen rather than a piece of paper.
+  * As usual with any type of exam, there is the problem of a student looking at his/her neighbor's work, in this case a laptop screen rather than a piece of paper.
 A common technique for dealing with this in the paper exam case is to require students to sit in specific seats that are randomly assigned to them, in order to prevent collaboration among friends.
 One can also have an exam question that requires each student to state who her left and right neighbors are.
 These measures can be taken with OMSI as well.

   * If the server is run through a static IP address, it is conceivable that a dishonest student will take the exam at a location not in the